• Skip to primary navigation

 Storage

-Any uneaten oatmeal waffles can be stored in a sealed container in the fridge for up to three days.
+Any leftover waffles can be stored in an airtight container in the fridge for up to three days (they're a great breakfast for busy mornings!).

 Oat Banana Waffles on a plate decorated with strawberries and coconut whipped cream, with a fork off to one side.